Mcho11/Software-Standards/C#_Standards.md

 can provide insight into the functionality, give them meaningful names.

 ##Embedded Comments and Documentation##
+###Avoid uncommented Methods and Methods with a very low comments/code ratio###
+Methods should have comments.
+Methods should have at least a ratio comment/code > X%.

+###Avoid Classes with a very low comment/code ratio###
+Classes should have at least a ratio comment/code > X%.

+###Avoid Interfaces with a very low comment/code ratio###
+Interfaces should have at least a ratio comment/code > X%.

 ###Block Comments###
 Block comments should not be used above Constructors, Methods, and Properties.
 Instead use the `///` XML comments discussed in a later section to give C # standard descriptions.
 For the